arunchaganty/spectral/doc/icml-presentation/transcript.md

 # Preamble (0:14 = 0:14) [0:15]

 Hello.
-I am going to present a consistent estimator to learn the parameters of a simple discriminative model, the mixture of linear regressions.
+I am going to talk about consistent parameter estimation for a simple discriminative model, the mixture of linear regressions.
 This is in contrast to a lot of prior work in learning generative models in the spectral learning community.

 # Generative vs. Discriminative Latent Variable Models (1:20 = 1:34) [1:00]